ficsit-felix/ficsit-felix/README.md

 FeliX is a webapp to inspect save files of the game Satisfactory.
 [You can try it out online.](https://ficsit-felix.firebaseapp.com/)

-It uses JavaScript, Vue, three.js and some other libraries for the frontend and TypeScript for Firebase functions on the backend.
+It uses JavaScript, TypeScript, Vue, three.js and some other libraries.
 It is currently in the prototype stage.
 Any contributions are greatly appreciated!

 ## Development
 Install the dependencies: